bptlab/processeditor/docs/PCM.md

 2. Right Click on the canvas (not the Nodes)
 3. Choose *Properties*
 4. Fill out the *Termination Data Object* and *Termination State* fields

-### Copy and Alter a Complete Fragment

-You can create a variation of an existing PCM Fragment using the Plug-in *Create Variant*.

-1. First click on *Plug-Ins*
-2. Choose *Create Variant*
-3. Choose your Fragment and click on *Ok*